myelinio/myelin.io/content/docs/concepts/what-is-myelin/index.md

 The framework allows to automatically generate REST API and Docker image using user prediction source code.

 ### Model Graph Deployment
-Myelin provide easy ways to deploy a predictive graph of models.
+Myelin provides easy ways to deploy a predictive graph of models.
 Once a model is trained, a sensor can be configured to automatically deploy the trained model.

+A model graph is collection of models that contribute to build a higher level prediction.
+For example, an OCR model could be implemented as`

 ### Automated Model Versioning
 Each deployed model is versioned and is assigned a URL for specific to the version.
 The version is generated using the unique set of events that triggered the deployment task.

 ### Model Selection Strategy
-If multiple models are selected to perform a prediction, Myelin provides tools to automatically select the best model based on performance metrics.
+If multiple models are selected to perform a prediction, Myelin provides tools to automatically select the best model based on reported performance metrics.

 ## ML Models Automatic Correction
 ### Metrics Server
 Myelin Metrics infrastructure is built around [Prometheus](https://prometheus.io).
-It is also provides helper libraries to export metrics.
+Helper client libraries are provided to help exporting metrics.

 ### Alerts Processing
-Each model graph can define alert based on metrics.
-The even driven infrastructure can be configured to react to alerts and trigger repair actions.
+Each model can define alerts based on metrics.
+Myelin can be then configured to react to alerts and trigger repair actions.